BetaPack/Software-Engineering/HW4/README.md

 ## Installation

-To run this project, make sure you have Python 3.13 installed.
+To run this project, make sure you have Bash installed.